Skip navigation links

 WIE Rise is an academic year program (fall and spring).
 Program information will be announced at the beginning of each semester.

-In this virtual community for incoming freshman, students participate in the Portal the summer before they start at MSU to build early connections and meet other incoming students.
-The Portal includes opportunities to ask questions, learn more about their peers, and engage in virtual office hours and fun activities.
+The WIE Student Success Freshman Portal is a virtual community for new students.
+The Portal is open the summer before students start at MSU to build early connections.
+The Portal includes opportunities to ask questions, learn more about the WIE Student Success office, programs and personnel.
 The WIE Student Success Freshman Portal is open to all incoming students.
-The 2023 WIE Student Success Freshman Portal is NOW OPEN!
+Students are automatically added to the Portal and will receive an email in June.
 Please email wie-ss@egr.msu.edu if you are an incoming freshman unable to access the Portal.

 Student success events